Daily guide for projects#

 Summary#

+We have assigned you to pods based on your broad interests (neurons, fMRI, ECoG, behavior/theory).
+With the help of your TA, each pod will split into two groups, with the goal of making well-balanced groups.
 Once you’re in groups, you will start brainstorming and searching the literature for interesting papers, with the goal of forming a project question.
-For the rest of week 1 you will try preliminary analyses of the datasets with the goal of refining and informing your question.
-Week 2 day 1 (W2D1) is dedicated to projects and will teach you a general strategy for approaching projects (the “10 steps”).
+During week 1 you will try preliminary analyses of the datasets with the goal of refining and informing your question.
+Week 2 day 1 (W2D1) is dedicated to projects and will teach you a general strategy for approaching projects.
 You will apply this strategy to your own question.

 Finally, in W3D5 you will meet with other groups in your pod and megapod (organized by the lead TAs), and tell them the story of your project.
 This is a low-key presentation that may include some of the plots you made along the way, but it is not meant as a real research presentation with high “production values”.
 See some of the examples to get a sense of what the presentation will look like.